-Your Y-12 Plan pension benefit is calculated under three different formulas: Regular, Alternate, and Minimum.
+Your Plan pension benefit is calculated under three different formulas: regular, alternate, and minimum.
 The formula that gives you the largest benefit will be used.

-All of the formulas are based in part on:
+All of the formulas are based in part on the following:

-- Your average monthly Eligible Earnings, which is the average of your highest earnings for three years during the last 10 years just before you retire (for a discussion of how these earnings are calculated, continue reading); and - Your Pension Service Credit, including all your years and completed months of service, with each completed month counting as 1/12 of a year.
+- Your average monthly Eligible Earnings, which is the average of your highest earnings for 3 years during the last 10 years just before you retire (for a discussion of how these earnings are calculated, continue reading) - Your Pension Service Credit, including all your years and completed months of service, with each completed month counting as 1/12 of a year.